The Rocks, Wexford

 Trespan Rock

-There is also a historical significance to Trespan Rock, as it was used by Oliver Cromwell during his siege of the town in 1649.
-On the 9th of October, 1649, Cromwell moved his New Model Army from the Spawell Road area of Wexford town to Trespan Rock on the south.
-In and around the same time, Cromwell’s fleet of ships landed in the area before unloading siege guns, ammunition and food supplies.
-The siege guns were positioned at Trespan Rock, as the location provided Cromwell’s gunners with a strategic view of Wexford Castle and the town wall that protected Wexford.
-This position allowed Cromwell’s forces to bombard the castle with cannon fire until it was breached – an event that ultimately led to the sacking of Wexford town.
+Trespan Rock also has historical significance, as Oliver Cromwell used it during his siege of the town in 1649.
+On 9 October 1649, Cromwell moved his New Model Army from the Spawell Road area of Wexford Town to the site to the south of the town.
+Around the same time, his fleet landed in the area before unloading siege guns, ammunition, and food supplies.
+Cromwell positioned the siege guns there, as the location provided his gunners with a strategic view of Wexford Castle and the town wall that protected Wexford Town.
+This position allowed his forces to bombard the castle with cannon fire until it was breached, an event that ultimately led to the sacking of Wexford Town.

 Trespan Rocks, Wexford

-The historical significance of the area is evident in the naming of Cromwellsfort House – a large three-storey country house that was built in the area back in 1783.
-Nowadays, the area around the house consists of similarly-named residential estates such as Cromwellsfort Avenue, Cromwellsfort Grove, Cromwellsfort Court, Cromwellsfort Heights and Cromwellsfort Drive.
+Cromwellsfort House reflects this historical significance.
+The large, three-storey country house was built in the area in 1783.
+The surrounding area now includes similarly named residential estates such as Cromwellsfort Avenue, Cromwellsfort Grove, Cromwellsfort Court, Cromwellsfort Heights, and Cromwellsfort Drive.

 The Rocks

-In January of 2016, the official opening of St. Mary’s of Maudlintown new club house took place.
+In January 2016, St. Mary’s of Maudlintown officially opened its new clubhouse.

 St. Mary's of Maudlintown

-A Google Map showing the location of Trespan Rock in Maudlintown.
-The site is accessible via a small pedestrian walkway that can be found to the left of the bookmakers shop on the corner between The Faythe and Maudlintown.
+The map shows the location of Trespan Rock in Maudlintown.
+The site is accessible via a small pedestrian walkway to the left of the bookmaker’s shop on the corner between The Faythe and Maudlintown.